eclipse-archived/ceylon-lang.org/documentation/1.2/tour/inheritance.md

     }

 Ceylon requires us to annotate abstract classes `abstract`, just like Java.
-This annotation specifies that a class cannot be instantiated, and can define abstract members.
-Like Java, Ceylon also requires us to annotate "abstract" members that don't specify an implementation.
+This annotation specifies that a class cannot be instantiated, and that it can define abstract members.
+Abstract members are members that don't specify an implementation.
+Like Java, Ceylon also requires us to annotate abstract members explicitly.
 However, in this case, the required annotation is `formal`.
 The reason for having two different annotations, as we'll see [later](../anonymous-member-classes#member_classes_and_member_class_refinement), is that nested classes may be either `abstract` or `formal`, and `abstract` nested classes are a bit different to `formal` member classes.
 A `formal`